lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes.md

 [BunsenLabs](https://www.bunsenlabs.org/) does not use a traditional desktop like a KDE, GNOME or even Xfce.
-Instead it's an optimized mix of components including most notably the lightweight Openbox window manager (which you can easily replace with [i3wm](https://i3wm.org/), I'll show you later :)), the tint2 panel, the Conky system monitor, and Thunar file manager.
+Instead it's an optimized mix of components from various open source projects including most notably the lightweight Openbox window manager (which you can easily replace with [i3wm](https://i3wm.org/), I'll show you later :)), the tint2 panel, the Conky system monitor, and Thunar file manager.

-I was a CrunchBang (#!) user and currently use the [Deuterium](https://www.bunsenlabs.org/installation.html#downloads) release as my main OS.
+I was a #! user and currently use [Deuterium](https://www.bunsenlabs.org/installation.html#downloads) as my main OS.
 Overall, I'm very satisfied.
 It offers a fast, uncluttered Debian 8 experience using half the resources my Windows 10 machine needs to do the same tasks.

 Here is a rundown of how I configured BunsenLabs on my laptop (JARREAU) to best serve my needs: